Controlled rehearsal proof

 The walkthrough proves the full path from adoption to governed work without turning the GTM site into an execution surface.

-This is what governed AI-assisted delivery looks like in practice: a bounded change, a visible brief, a reviewable PR, and committed evidence for drill-down.
+This is what governed AI-assisted delivery looks like in practice: a bounded change, governed evidence, a reviewable PR surface, and committed evidence for drill-down.

 1